Early Hearing Detection and Intervention Program

 My child was diagnosed with a hearing loss.
 What now?

 If your baby is diagnosed with a hearing loss, it is important to begin developmental and medical related services right away, ideally before six months of age.
-In Connecticut, the Birth to Three program provides early intervention services and will work with your family to develop a plan of services.
+Please consider contacting the Connecticut Birth to Three program, which provides developmental supports to families.

 You, your baby’s doctor, or the audiologist can refer your child to Birth to Three by either: